 To understand the meaning of dual diagnosis addiction treatment, it is first important to recognize the overlap between mental health conditions and addictions.
 According to the National Institute on Drug Abuse (NIDA), about half of people who have a mental illness will also live with a substance use disorder, which is the clinical term for an addiction, at some point during their lives.
 The reverse is also true, meaning that around half of people with addictions will also experience a mental health disorder during their lifetimes.

 In some cases, a mental illness may occur first, and a person may turn to drugs or alcohol to self-medicate, which can lead to addiction.
 In other instances, drug abuse may alter the brain and lead to the development of a mental health disorder.
-In addition, sometimes, both addiction and mental illness can develop in response to genetics or environmental stressors like trauma.
+Additionally, sometimes, both addiction and mental illness can develop in response to genetics or environmental stressors like trauma.

 Regardless of whether the addiction or the mental illness comes first, the reality is that it is necessary to treat both conditions.
 If an addiction goes untreated, it is difficult to recover from a mental illness.
 Similarly, if a person receives treatment for an addiction but not for a co-occurring mental health disorder, they may return to drug use when mental health symptoms worsen.